-Coronavirus: More than 80 of care home residents vaccinated says Jeane Freeman as she sets out vaccine plan for Scotland
+Coronavirus: More than 80 per cent of care home residents vaccinated says Jeane Freeman as she sets out vaccine plan for Scotland

 She added that the new more transmissible variant form "is increasing in its dominance", adding: "We face a more perilous situation than at any time in the pandemic."

-Ms Freeman said that based on current supply forecasts, the Scottish Government expect to have inoculated all those over 75 by mid-February, and everyone who aged 70 to 74 or in the "clinically extemely vulnerable" category - which includes anyone of any age who is shielding - by March 1.
+Ms Freeman said that based on current supply forecasts, the Scottish Government expect to have inoculated all those over 70 by mid-February, and everyone who aged over 65 or in the "clinically extemely vulnerable" category - which includes anyone of any age who is shielding - by the beginning of March.

 READ MORE: GPs call for bigger role in vaccinations

-The Health Secretary said they will use health centres and GP surgeries "primarily for those over 80 and the clinically vulnerable".
+The Health Secretary said they will use health centres, GP surgeries and local clinics "primarily for those aged 80 and over and the clinically extremely vulnerable".

+Health boards rather than GP practices are leading the delivery of the immunisation programme in Scotland but Dr Nicola Steedman, Scotland's deputy chief medical officer, said it "may be more appropriate" for under 65s with underlying health conditions which increase their risk from Covid to also be vaccinated by their GP.

+During February and into March, Ms Freeman said more local vaccination sites - including community pharmacies, mobile vaccination clinics, small scale mass vaccination centres - will join the effort, along with large scale centres capable of delivering more than 20,000 vaccinations a week.

+Mass vaccination sites will include: Aberdeen Exhibition and Conference Centre, Ravenscraig Sports Facility in Motherwell, Queen Margaret University in Musselburgh and the Edinburgh International Conference Centre.

+She said "rapid work is underway" to secure further mass vaccination sites in the Greater Glasgow and Clyde area, in addition to the NHS Louisa Jordan hub.

-Mass immunisation centres, such as the Louisa Jordan, will be open from 8am to 8pm seven days a week to vaccinate other groups, although Ms Freeman said these hours could be extended "if that proves more more convenient for people".
+The large-scale sites will operate 8am to 8pm seven days a week, although Ms Freeman said these hours could be extended "if that proves more more convenient for people".

-She added that a total of 365,000 vaccinators will be needed to carry out 400,000 inoculations a week from the end of February, when the programme will begin to immunise the remaining priority groups: the over 65s, 16 to 64-year-olds with underlying health conditions (but who have not been shielding), followed by the over-60s, over-55s, and over-50s.
+She added that a total estimate of 3,400 vaccinators will be needed - depending on part-time working - to carry out the target 400,000 inoculations a week from the end of February, when the programme will begin to immunise the remaining priority groups: the over 60s, 16 to 64-year-olds with underlying health conditions (but who have not been shielding), followed by the over-55s and over-50s.

 First Minister Nicola Sturgeon has previously said they expect to given first doses to everyone on the JCVI priority list by early May.